-The MSc Sport Coaching and Pedagogy is a programme within the School of Sport & Health Sciences Postgraduate Scheme in Sports Studies (modular).
-Three exit points exist from the course; Certificate (successful completion of three core modules), Postgraduate Diploma (completion of four core and two option modules), MSc (completion of taught modules and dissertation).
+The MSc Sport Coaching is a programme within the School of Sport & Health Sciences Postgraduate Scheme in Sports Studies (modular).
+Three exit points exist from the course; Certificate (successful completion of three core modules), Postgraduate Diploma (completion of five core and one option modules), MSc (completion of taught modules and dissertation).

 One Option Module chosen from:

 • Sustainable Practice in Sport and Physical Culture

 • Social Issues and Sporting Legacies

 All modules, with the exception of the Dissertation Project are 20 credit modules.
 Timetabled teaching for these taught modules equates to a minimum of 30 hours, supplemented by 170 additional learning hours made up of directed tasks and independent study time.
 Modules are taught through a combination of lectures and interactive seminars that use a variety of teaching and learning approaches including Reflective Practice, Action Research, Problem Based Learning (PBL), Ethnography and Ethno-Drama.
 Student learning is supported through the use of our Virtual Learning Environment (Moodle) that provides learning resources over and above that found in the learning centre (library).
 All learners are supported with access to a personal tutor who is also the Programme Director of the course.

 All module assessment is based on 5,000 word assignments or equivalent.
 Presentations are also assessed in some of the core and optional modules.

 Students from this course have developed careers in sport coaching, teaching, sport science support, further and higher education, and sports development.
 The programme also provides an excellent spring board for students wishing to progress to the taught doctorate in Sport Coaching, MPhil/PhD or Professional Doctorate study.

 An honours degree (normally 2.1 or above) in a related subject area together with appropriate teaching/coaching experience.